Lancashire Constabulary Logo

 What is Operation Warrior?

-forced entryOperation Warrior is our response to tackling serious and organised crime in Lancashire and delivering on Police and Crime Commissioner Andrew Snowden's Fighting Crime Plan priority of disrupting and dismantling organised crime.
+forced entryOperation Warrior is our response to tackling serious and organised crime in Lancashire.

 Know something we don't?
 Report suspicious activity.
 Keep Lancashire Safe.